0xanmol/Dynamic-Zerodev-Smart-Wallet-Implementation/CUSTOMER_RESPONSE.md

 **Error Handling**: Implemented comprehensive error handling for common issues like insufficient balance, transaction timeouts, and paymaster errors.
 Users now get clear, actionable error messages instead of cryptic blockchain errors.

+**ZeroDev Dashboard Issues**: Currently, Dynamic requires using ZeroDev v1 dashboard, which has been experiencing reliability issues.
+Paymaster deployment can be problematic - I had to work directly with ZeroDev support to resolve dashboard bugs.
+ZeroDev v2 dashboard is more stable and has the same features, but Dynamic hasn't migrated yet.
+This is a known pain point that should be addressed.

 ## Setup Instructions

 ### Quick Start